Western world

-In contemporary times, countries that are considered to constitute the West vary according to perspective rather than their geographical location.
-Countries like Australia and New Zealand, located in the Eastern Hemisphere are included in modern definitions of the Western world, as these regions and others like them are significantly influenced by the British—derived from colonization, and immigration of Europeans—factors that grounded such countries to the West.
-Despite being located in the Far East, a country like Japan, in some contexts, is considered a part of the West, as it aligns to the ideals of Western-style democracy; while a country like Cuba, located in the Western Hemisphere, is argued as not being a part of the West, as it aligns to the ideals of socialism and communism.
+The countries that are considered constituents of the West vary according to perspective rather than their geographical location.
+Countries like Australia and New Zealand, located in the Eastern Hemisphere are included in modern definitions of the Western world, as these regions and others like them have been significantly influenced by the British—derived from colonization, and immigration of Europeans—factors that grounded such countries to the West.
+Depending on the context and the historical period in question, Russia was sometimes seen as a part of the West, and at other times juxtaposed with it, as well as endorsing anti-Western sentiment.
+The United States became more prominently featured in the conceptualizations of the West as it rose as a great power, amidst the development of communication–transportation technologies like the telegraph and railroads "shrinking" the distance between both the Atlantic Ocean shores.